-The Hall of Mirrors is the most popular room in Palace of Versailles.
+The Hall of Mirrors is the most popular room in the Palace of Versailles.

 The French also call it Grande Galerie or Galerie des Glaces.

-More than 10 Million tourists visit Palace of Versailles every year, and each of them makes it a point to witness this artistic marvel called Hall of Mirrors.
+More than 10 Million tourists visit the Palace of Versailles every year, and all of them see this artistic marvel called the Hall of Mirrors.

 What is Hall of Mirrors?